-“Because of all the background noise—music, air conditioning, the hum of computers, whatever—hearing-impaired kids never get a break all day,” says Winkler, whose son, Jagger, has had bilateral cochlear implants since the age of 18 months.
+“Because of all the background noise, music, air conditioning, the hum of computers, hearing-impaired kids never get a break all day,” says Winkler, whose son, Jagger, has had bilateral cochlear implants since the age of 18 months.

 In a teacher’s day-to-day life, keeping order in the classroom must often be the top priority, and sometimes teachers find themselves devoting a disproportionate amount of attention to students who are disruptive.
 Ellen Winkler says that Jagger’s even-keeled temperament means he sometimes misses out on the teacher’s attention.

 “She developed a set of hand-signal codes to determine whether his assistive devices were working.
 She downplayed it so other students didn’t think it was a big deal.”

-“Jagger’s kindergarten teacher was incredible,” says the Denver, Colorado mom.
+“Jagger’s kindergarten teacher was incredible,” says Winkler.
 “She was willing to listen to us; to work extra to make sure he got what he needed.”
-Jagger’s teacher also implemented techniques that helped coordinate the use of his FM technology in the classroom.
+Jagger’s teacher also implemented techniques that helped coordinate the use of assistive technology in the classroom.
 “She developed a set of hand-signal codes to determine whether his assistive devices were working,” says Winkler.
 “She downplayed it so other students didn’t think it was a big deal; it was just a normal part of the day.”